Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{Quantitative and visual results with 50 labeled data}

 We report the performance of our method trained with only 50 labeled images and 1950 unlabeled images.
 Note that the labeled image is randomly selected from the whole dataset.
-Table~\ref{tab:ablation} shows the experiments with supervised method, supervised with regularization, and our semi-supervised method on the validation dataset.
-We use the same network architecture (DenseUNet) in all these experiments for fair comparison.
+Table~\ref{tab:ablation} shows the experiments with \reviseagain{the supervised method}, supervised with regularization, and our semi-supervised method on the validation dataset.
+We use the same network architecture (DenseUNet) in all these experiments \reviseagain{for a fair comparison}.
 The supervised experiment is optimized by the standard cross-entropy loss on the 50 labeled images.
-The supervised with regularization experiment is also trained with 50 labeled images, but differently, the total loss function is weighted combination of the cross-entropy loss and the regularization loss, which is the same with our TCSM loss function.
-The TCSM experiment is trained with 50 labeled and 1950 unlabeled images in the semi-supervised manner.
-From Table~\ref{tab:ablation}, it is obvious that our semi-supervised method can achieve higher performance than supervised counterpart on all the evaluation metrics, with prominent improvements of 2.46\%, 2.64\%, and 3.60\% on JA, DI and SE, respectively.
-It is worth mentioning that supervised with regularization experiment improves the supervised training due to the regularization loss on the labeled images; see "supervised+regu" in Table~\ref{tab:ablation}.
-The consistent improvements of "supervised+regu" on all evaluation metrics demonstrate the regularization loss is also effective for the labeled images.
+The supervised with regularization experiment is also trained with 50 labeled images, but differently, the total loss function is \reviseagain{a weighted combination} of the cross-entropy loss and the regularization loss, which is the same with our loss function.
+Our method is trained with 50 labeled and 1950 unlabeled images \reviseagain{in a semi-supervised manner}.

+From Table~\ref{tab:ablation}, it is observed that our semi-supervised method achieves higher performance than a supervised counterpart on all the evaluation metrics, with prominent improvements of 4.07\% on JA and 3.47\% on DI, respectively.
+It is worth mentioning that supervised with regularization experiment improves the supervised training due to the regularization loss on the labeled images; see "Supervised+regu" in Table~\ref{tab:ablation}.
+The consistent improvements of "Supervised+regu" on all evaluation metrics demonstrate the regularization loss is also effective for the labeled images.
 Figure~\ref{fig:result} presents some segmentation results (red contour) of supervised method (left) and our method (right).
-Comparing with the segmentation contour achieved by supervised method (left column), the semi-supervised method fits more consistently with the ground-truth boundary.
-The observation shows the effectiveness of our semi-supervised learning method, \ie, TCSM, compared with the supervised method.
+Comparing with the segmentation contour achieved by the supervised method (left column), the semi-supervised method fits more consistently with the ground-truth boundary.
+The observation shows the effectiveness of our semi-supervised learning method, compared with the supervised method.